mohammadabdalaziz241/Foundation-Models-for-Industrial-Fault-Diagnosis-/README.md

 ## Scientific scope and provenance

 Masked-reconstruction SSL used CWRU, JNU, HIT and MaFaulDa.
 The original downstream S0/S1 experiment also used all four datasets, four dataset-specific heads and four-domain validation `MacroDomainF1`.
-Dissertation-facing **Macro-3** tables were subsequently derived as the equal mean of JNU, HIT and MaFaulDa Macro-F1.
-They must not be interpreted as natively three-domain training.
+The dissertation reports **Macro-4**, the equal mean of CWRU, JNU, HIT and MaFaulDa Macro-F1, matching the executed four-domain protocol.
+Macro-3, the equal mean of JNU, HIT and MaFaulDa only, is retained here as a historical secondary aggregate from an earlier reporting stage.
+Neither is a natively three-domain experiment.

 S0 is a randomly initialized PC-STE trained end-to-end with supervised loss.
 S1 uses the matched SSL checkpoint and then trains the same encoder and heads end-to-end.
 K1 is the retained four-block, one-direction student initialized by surgery from Full S1 and trained with `(1-alpha) CE + alpha T^2 KL + L_rel`, where `alpha=0.5`, `T=4`, and `L_rel` is mixer-attention relational KL with weight 1.0.
 Q8 is the recorded weight-only per-output-channel INT8 representation; packed dynamic INT8 is separately used for CPU latency.